Mystify7777/CyberCell/README.md

 ## Usage

 1. Enter the name of the city in the search bar.
-2. Click the "Search" button.
+2. Click the "Get Weathher" button.
 3. View the current weather information displayed on the screen.

 ## API Key

 This app uses the OpenWeatherMap API.
-You will need to sign up for an API key and replace `YOUR_API_KEY` in the JavaScript file with your actual API key.
+You will need to sign up for an API key and replace `apiKey` in the JavaScript file with your actual API key.